andria-ellis/andria-ellis/README.md

 - 👋 Hi, I’m @andria-ellis
 - 🎓 I'm trained in single-cell genomics
 - 👀 I’m interested in statistics and data analysis
+- 💻 I'm coding in R, Python and SQL
-- 🌱 I’m currently learning DBT and Snowflake
+- 🌱 I’m currently learning openAI and Snowflake
 - 📫 How to reach me : andria.ellis12@gmail.com